OvercastBird67/investment-analyis-upgrad/README.md

   2. __Goals of data analysis__: The goals are divided into three sub-goals:

-    1. __Investment type analysis__: Comparing the typical investment amounts in the venture, seed, angel, private equity, etc. so that Spark Funds can choose the type that is best suited for their stratergy.
+  - __Investment type analysis__: Comparing the typical investment amounts in the venture, seed, angel, private equity, etc. so that Spark Funds can choose the type that is best suited for their stratergy.

-    2. __
+  - __Country analysis__: Identifying the countries which have been the most heavily invested in the past.
+These will be Spark Sunds favourites as well.

+  - __Sector analysis__: Understanding the distribution of investments across the eight main sectors.
+(Note that we are intrested in the eight 'main sectors' provided in the __mapping file__.
+The two files -- __companies and rounds2__ -- have numerous sub-sectors names; hence you will need to map each sub-sector to it's main sector.)